relbns/book-manager/setup-appwrite.md

 5. Go to the "Settings" tab and configure permissions:
    - Add "Read" permission for "any" role
    - Add "Create", "Update", "Delete" permissions for "label:admin" role

-## Step 5: Configure API Keys

-1. Go to "API Keys" in the left sidebar
-2. Create a new API key:
-   - Name: "book-manager-frontend"
-   - Scopes: Select the necessary permissions for your collections:
-     - collections.read
-     - documents.read
-     - files.read
-     - account.read
-   - Click "Create"
-3. Copy the generated API key - you'll need it in your frontend code

 ## Step 6: Set Up Environment Variables